 - Make a decision not to bring proceedings in cases where the police have authority to charge;

-Police Victims' Right to Review (VRR) will only apply to decisions that were made on or after 1st April 2015*.
-The scheme does not apply retrospectively to decision taken before that date.
+In addition Police Victims' Right to Review (VRR) only applies to decisions that were made on or after 1st April 2015*.
+The scheme does not apply retrospectively to decisions taken before that date.

 - No suspect has been identified and interviewed;